GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 ## Quick developer workflow

-For small or first time issues the simplest way is to fork our repo, but if you are a regular contributor or are developing a large addition, ask us to be added directly to repo so you can work on local branches, it makes life easier for both of us!
+For small or first time issues the simplest way is to fork our repo, but if you are a regular contributor or are developing a large addition, ask us to be added directly to the repo so you can work on local branches, it makes life easier for both of us!

 Fork or clone and go through the usual edit/add/commit cycle until your code is ready.